dotlang/language/doc/RFE.md

 ```
 getType returns error if it cannot do the casting.

+N - should we make it explicit that we expect runtime to provide value for a function argument?
+For:
+- Type arguments: infer from caller site
+- `T|nothing` arguments: pass `nothing`
+- Contract arguments: Resolution
+- Numbers: Pass 0
+- Manual: `x:10> int` no this is too much
+`process = fn(x: int, data: T, T: type, stringer: ToString!(T), len: int|nothing -> string) { ... }`
+`process = fn(x: int, data: T, T :> type, stringer:> ToString!(T), len:> int|nothing -> string) { ... }`
+this looks better. and is explicit.
+so function argument of the pattern `name :> type` means if it is not provided, compiler/runtime should try to find a value for it.

 ? - Expression problem
 adding new operation: this is easy in FP. but what about us?
 we have a `superDraw` function which does draw.
 So adding a new operation is just adding new functions for them.